kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 `Bound` is one of the supported phases of an OB and an OBC.
 `Bound` indicates that a bucket and all related artifacts have been created on behalf of the OBC.
 Once a bucket claim is bound the app pod can run, meaning the Secret (containing access credentials) and the ConfigMap (containing the bucket endpoint) are mounted and consumable by the pod.

-**Note:** bucket provisioners that wish to prevent the OBC author from creating buckets outside of the Kubernetes cluster should return credentials lacking bucket CREATE access.

 ### Bucket Deletion
-When an OBC is deleted the `Delete()` method is always called regardless of the OB's _reclaimPolicy_.
+When an OBC is deleted the provisioner's`Delete()` method is always called regardless of the OB's _reclaimPolicy_.
 This differs from the Kubernetes external lib implementation which only invokes `Delete()` when the _reclaimPolicy_ == "Delete".
-The reason to always call `Delete()`is so that provisioners can perform any needed bucket cleanup, even when the storage class dictates that the underlying bucket should be retained.
+The reason to always call `Delete()`is so that provisioners can perform any bucket cleanup, even when the storage class dictates that the underlying bucket should be retained.
 For example, ACLs and related user cleanup could be done if desired by the provisioner.
-But it also places an extra burden on provisioners to support the _reclaimPolicy_ (which resides in the OB).
+But it also places an extra burden on provisioners to support the _reclaimPolicy_ (resides in the OB).

-The bucket library always deletes all generated artifacts upon an OBC delete.
+The bucket library always attempts to delete all generated artifacts upon an OBC delete.
-It is possible that an OBC delete event is missed and therefore an OB remains but its associated OBC has been deleted.
-This scenario is handled by the OB watch which will delete orphaned OBs (and Secrets and ConfigMaps, if needed).
-However, since there are no watches for Secrets and ConfigMaps, it could be possible for an OBC and OB to be deleted but not the related Secret and/or ConfigMap.
+The implementation of Kubernetes _informers_ recognizes that sometimes Delete events are missed.
+Controllers, therefore, need to be robust enough to infer deletes via other mechanisms, such as Status.
+For example, an OBC can be deleted from the cluster, but the delete event is missed and thus the controller doesn't know the delete occurred.
+In this scenario, the associated OB (and possibly the Secret and/or ConfigMap) remain, resulting in an _orphaned_ OB.

+#### Orphaned Object Buckets
+An orphaned OB is an OB with no matching OBC, and thus the state of the cluster is inconsistent.
+The solution is to delete orphaned OBs, but how are they detected since OBC watches are triggered by OBC events and there are no "events" associated with orphaned OBs.
+The solution is to run a centralized, provisioner-agnostic OB controller that watches all OBs, and detects and deletes orphans.

+There will be only one OB controller running per cluster, not the N controllers needed to support N bucket provisioners.
+There is still no event to trigger the detection of orphaned OBs, so a reasonably short sync period will cause the OB controller to re-fetch all OBs and look for orphans.
-This scenario is not expected since the library will delete the Secret and ConfigMap before deleting the OB.
+When an orphaned OB is found the controller will check to see if the Secret and ConfigMap exist, and if so they will also be deleted.
+Even though there are no watches on Secrets and ConfigMaps, there is a lower (no?) probability for orphaned Secrets and/or ConfigMaps since they are deleted prior to the OB, and orphan OB cleanup also delete Secrets and ConfigMaps.

-To reduce the chances of an admin deleting a _bound_ OB, and/or Secret and/or ConfigMap, a finalizer is added to these resources.
+Furthermore, to reduce the chances of an admin deleting a _bound_ OB, and/or Secret and/or ConfigMap, a finalizer is added to these resources.
 The library's OBC controller will remove the finalizers when an OBC is deleted.
+Note: if an orphaned OB must be deleted manually, the finalizer must first be removed manually.

 **Note:** the bucket library has no mechanism to prevent an OBC from being deleted when one or more pods indirectly reference the OBC via the Secret and ConfigMap.
-This concept came late for PVCs, see [merged pr](https://github.com/kubernetes/community/pull/1174/files), and may be even more difficult to implement for OBCs.
+This feature came late for PVCs, see [merged pr](https://github.com/kubernetes/community/pull/1174/files), and may be even more difficult to implement for OBCs.

 ### Bucket Sharing
 A bucket can be shared, at least within the same namespace.